Bozeman Wound & Hyperbaric Center

 For more than ten years, Bozeman Health Wound Clinic and Hyperbaric Medicine

-has used a hard sided hyperbaric oxygen chamber with our patients.
+have used a hard-sided hyperbaric oxygen chamber with our patients.
 We

 frequently are asked about the difference between Hyperbaric Oxygen Therapy